Wren Series, Lhind Series, & Other YA Fantasies

 NY Public Library Best Books for Teen Age List) Russia, 1995; Finalist for Mythopoeic Fantasy Award for Children’s Literature, 1995.
 Anne Spencer Lindbergh Honor Book, 1996.

-Once again the four-Wren, Teressa, Connor, and Tyron-find themselves deep in adventure, not only magical and courtly, but the dangerous adventure of romance.
+Once again the four-Wren, Teressa, Connor, and Tyron-find themselves deep in adventure, not only magical and courtly, but the perilous shoals of romance.

 Explanation about Wren’s World